 The first location is in Schoorstraat.
 There is a pub/restaurant called Landgoed Bosch En Duin with a small park for children across the road from the car park.
 We popped in here after our walk.

 The second location is the Recreatiepark and Brasserie in Kaatsheuvel.
-I can highly recommend going here with children.
+I can highly recommend going here when you are in Holland with kids.
 We met some friends for lunch before going to see the dunes.
 As well as the restaurant, there is also a large park with a water play area and inflatable bouncer.
 There is lots of seating both inside and out.
 This is not a trip suitable for a buggy buy totally do able if you have a sling or baby carrier.
 I can highly recommend the Little Life Traveller S4.

 Visit Beekse Bergen Safari Park in Holland